zinaid/wntr-optimization/README.md

 # WATER NETWORK RESILIENCE TOOL - OPTIMIZATION

-We are using GA for performing cost optimization of a water network system.
+We are performing cost optimization of a water network system using water network resilience tool (WNTR).

 ## MATHEMATICAL FORMULATION

 ### Decision variables:

-Decision variables are diameters $x_i$ for each pipe with index i.
+Decision variables are diameters $x_i$ for each pipe with index $i$.

 The objective is to minimize the total cost of the pipes while satisfying certain constraints.
-Decision variables (diameter sizes) are constrained in these sizes:
+Decision variables (diameter sizes) are constrained in these boundaries:

 $lowerBound<=x_i<=upperBound$ where lowerBound is set to 0.1 and upperBound is set to 0.762.